 When you think of Las Vegas, what comes to mind is mega casinos and big shows, but there is much more.
-If you are adventurous or just want to make more out of your trip to Vegas, you will soon find there is a more to see just a few miles from the city.
+If you are adventurous or just want to make more out of your trip to Vegas, you will soon find that the blank desert gives way to scenic landscapes, hidden canyons and unique red rock formations.
+There is a more to see just a few miles from the city.
 The mild Las Vegas desert climate offer a variety of recreational activities

 Many visitors to Las Vegas take a day and go to see the following:

 Distance from Las Vegas to the Grand Canyon is 5 hours drive.